-The Campus Programming Board will be led by student directors that work in the Office of Student Engagement throughout the fall and spring semester.
-The directors will lead eleven (11) committee chairs who, along with their committees, plan and execute a variety of programming for the campus.
-Committee membership will be on a semester-by-semester basis, meaning you don't have to commit to the entire year or multiple years.
+The Campus Programming Board is led by student directors that work in the Office of Student Engagement throughout the fall and spring semester.
+The directors advise committee chairs who, along with their committees, plan and execute a variety of programming for the campus.
+Committee membership is on a semester-by-semester basis, meaning you don't have to commit to the entire year or multiple years.
 You can decide how much you want to be involved!

 What are the committees?

 A few of the committees are standing student committees that will come under the Campus Programming Board umbrella, while some are brand new.
 Some of the committees are event specific, while others will plan 2 to 3 events per semester under their specific focus.

 Students on the Commuter Programming Committee will work together to plan activities geared toward commuter students.